hganganna/data-dev-learning-labs/labs/WORD COUNT USING SCALA WITH APACHE SPARK/HowToAccessDTLP.md

 ## LESSONS LEARNT :

-1. How to obtain access to Data Technology Learning Platform (DTLP)
+1. How to obtain access to Data Technology Learning Platform (DTLP).